Causes and Remedies for Lower Back Pain in Early Pregnancy

 • Muscle separation – As the uterus begins to expand, the two parallel muscles running from the ribs to the pubic bone, known as the rectal abdominis, begin to separate.
 This separation often contributes to back pain.

 • Stress – Although the impending arrival of a new baby is exciting, it can also cause a significant amount of emotional stress.
-That stress may lead to tension in the back and even such symptoms as back pain or back spasms.
+That stress may lead to tension in the back and even such symptoms like back pain or back spasms.
 If back pain is from stress, an expectant mother may also find that her back pain increases during stressful periods.

-Symptoms of Low Back Pain in Pregnancy
+Symptoms of Lower Back Pain in Early Pregnancy

-Experts suggest that essentially two kinds of lower back pain early pregnancy are common – lumbar pain that occurs in the area of the lumber vertebrae in the low back and posterior pelvic pain felt in the back of the pelvis.
+Experts suggest that essentially two kinds of lower back pain early pregnancy are common – lumbar pain that occurs in the area of the lumbar vertebrae in the low back and posterior pelvic pain felt in the back of the pelvis.
 Some women may experience one or both types of lower back pain early pregnancy.

 Lumbar pain is similar to that which women may have experienced prior to pregnancy.
 It can often be felt over and around the spine approximately at waist height.
 This type of pain may also radiate into the back.
 Sitting and standing for extended periods may exacerbate this type of back pain, as can lifting.
 Lumbar pain often tends to get more intense throughout the day.

-More common in pregnant women, posterior pelvic pain is typically felt lower on the body than lumbar pain.
-Many women describe this type of pain as deep pain in the buttocks, on one or both sides, and/or in the back of the thighs.
+More common in expecting women, posterior pelvic pain is typically felt lower on the body than lumbar pain.
+Many women describe this type of pain as a deep pain in the buttocks, on one or both sides, and/or in the back of the thighs.
 Pelvic pain is often triggered by walking, climbing the stairs, getting in and out of the bathtub or a low chair, rolling in bed, and/or twisting and lifting.
 Additionally, positions that involve being bent at the waist, such as in sitting in a chair and leaning forward at a desk, may make pelvic pain worse.
 Women who experience this type of pain are also more likely to feel pain over the pubic bone.

 Risk Factors for Pregnancy Back Pain

 While back pain is extremely common during pregnancy, certain factors may contribute to one’s predisposition for the condition.
 Not surprisingly, women who have low back pain prior to pregnancy are among the most likely to develop back pain during pregnancy.
 Also, those who live a very sedentary lifestyle, are not flexible, and have weak back and/or abdominal (core) muscles are more likely to experience pregnancy back pain.
-Finally mothers carrying twins or multiples are also more likely to suffer from an aching back.
+Finally, mothers carrying twins or multiples are also more likely to suffer from an aching back.

 Ways to Relieve Lower Back Pain Early Pregnancy